 What You Need to Know About Baby Growth Spurts

-When it comes to raising a newborn, seasoned parents will tell you to expect the unexpected—and they’re totally right.
-Just when you start to feel like you’ve got the feeding and sleeping routine down pat, baby can suddenly become a seeming insomniac who’s ravenous and irritable all the time.
+When it comes to raising a child, seasoned parents will tell you to expect the unexpected—and they’re totally right.
+Just when you start to feel like you’ve got the baby feeding and sleeping routine down pat, they suddenly become an insomniac who’s ravenous and irritable all the time.
 And then, just as quickly, they’ll bounce back to normal.
 So what gives?
 Chances are, you can chalk up this roller-coaster ride to baby growth spurts.

 So when do babies have growth spurts?
 And how do you know if your little one is experiencing one?
-Here, we address everything you need to know, from baby growth spurt signs to ways to alleviate symptoms and how to tell if baby’s growth is on track.
+Here, experts address everything you need to know, from baby growth spurt ages to signs and symptoms, plus ways to handle these trying periods.

-Before we get into the details about newborn growth spurts, let’s first define what a growth spurt actually is.
+Before we get into the details about infant growth spurts, let’s first define what a growth spurt actually is.
 It refers to a period of time when baby experiences an increase in pounds and inches.
-During a baby growth spurt, which usually lasts only a few days, they’ll likely want to feed more often and for longer periods to provide the necessary calories to keep up with their rapidly growing body.
-Baby may also seem fussier than usual and might even exhibit a change in sleep patterns.
-Your infant gradually grows and gains weight every day, but a baby growth spurt tends to be sudden and quick.
+Yes, your infant gradually grows and gains weight every day, but growth spurts in babies tend to be sudden and quick.
+During a baby growth spurt, they’ll likely want to feed more often and for longer periods to provide the necessary calories to keep up with their rapidly growing body, per Cleveland Clinic.

 As you track baby’s progress, you may find yourself wondering, “When do babies go through growth spurts?”
-While every baby is different, there’s a recognized growth spurt timeline that newborns tend to follow, says California-based pediatrician and American Academy of Pediatrics (AAP) spokeswoman Lisa M. Asta, MD.
-The first newborn growth spurt occurs around 7 to 10 days after birth, right around the time a breastfeeding mom’s milk supply is established and most babies are finally starting to put on weight, she says.
+While every baby is different, there’s a recognized newborn growth spurt timeline that babies tend to follow, says Lisa M. Asta, MD, a California-based pediatrician and American Academy of Pediatrics (AAP) spokesperson.
+The first newborn growth spurt occurs around 7 to 10 days after birth, right around the time a breastfeeding mom’s milk supply is established.
+Most babies finally start to put on weight, she adds.

-The second happens between the three- and six-week marks, Asta says.
-After that, baby might experience more spurts at 3, 6 and 9 months of age.
-Collectively, your child will likely triple their weight and grow an average of 10 inches within their first year, thanks to these baby growth spurts.
+The second happens between the three- and eight-week marks, Scott notes.
+After that, baby might experience more growth spurts at 3, 6, 9 and 12 months of age.
+Collectively, your child will likely triple their weight and grow an average of 10 inches within their first year, thanks to these baby growth spurts, Scott says.
+Keep in mind, however, that each child’s growth rate and timeline for growth spurts will vary.

 Once you figure out when babies have growth spurts, you can begin looking for the telltale signs.
-These bursts may be over in the blink of an eye, but there are a few baby growth spurt signs you can watch for.
-Every child is unique and may respond differently, but here are some signals you can count on to know when your little one is growing up a storm:
+These bursts may be over in the blink of an eye, but there are a few signs of a baby growth spurt you can watch for.
+Every child is unique and may respond differently, but here are some signals, according to the experts, you can count on to know when your little one is growing up a storm:

-- Fussiness.
-Baby is particularly irritable during the day, likely because they aren’t getting a solid stretch of sleep (and let’s face it, who isn’t cranky when they’re hungry and tired?).
+- Fussiness: Baby might be particularly irritable during the day, likely because they aren’t getting a solid stretch of sleep (and let’s face it, who isn’t cranky when they’re hungry and tired?).
 While baby may be fussier than usual, there’s nothing to indicate that growth spurts cause any pain.
 Infant growth spurts are simply a natural part of baby’s development.

-In some cases, your own body may signal that baby is going through a growth spurt: Some breastfeeding moms report feeling more hungry and thirsty than usual.
-This is a sign to eat and hydrate more to accommodate more frequent nursing sessions.
+In some cases, your own body may signal that baby is going through a growth spurt: Some breastfeeding moms report feeling an uptick in hunger and thirst too.
+This is a sign to eat and hydrate to accommodate more frequent nursing sessions.
 When in doubt, listen to your body.

 While a nice stack of wet diapers and a weight that keeps inching upward are promising signs that baby is thriving, the truest barometer of your little one’s health and wellness is the growth chart, Asta says.

-Your pediatrician will measure and track baby’s height and weight during every checkup (there are plenty of them during the first 18 months) and look for patterns and trends.
-If baby’s growth veers sharply from their individual curve, that could be an indicator of a deeper issue, such as an illness or a disease.
+Your pediatrician will measure and track baby’s height and weight during every checkup (there are plenty of them during the first 18 months) to look for patterns and trends.
+If baby’s growth veers sharply from their individual curve, that could be an indicator of a deeper issue, such as an illness or condition.

 But you don’t have to wait for a wellness visit to talk to your doctor about baby’s growth.
 If you have concerns about growth spurts or any aspect of child development, discuss them with your pediatrician.
 “In the end, trust your gut,” Asta says.
 “If it seems significant, it’s worth talking to someone.”